gangchen/I2P4B/README.md

   * Version: Please install Python 2.
   * For most Linux distributions and Mac OS, Python 2.7 is preinstalled.

+* Other softwares:

+  Not required, but highly recommended.

+  * ipython
+  * matplotlib
+  * Integrated Develop Environment for Python

 # Ouline